AwMan3703/CCT-RSN/response-codes.md

 		*resource cannot be distributed.*
 	- error message in response body.
 - 404 - NOT FOUND
 		*resource was not found.
-In case of existing but unretrievable resource, see 302.
-In case of existing but unavailable resource see 403*
+In case of existing but unretrievable resource, see 302*
 	- error message in response body.
 #### Cache updates / validation
 *response codes for checking whether cache is still valid.
 Last cache date should be passed in the request.*